How to Replace iPhone 8 Battery

 In this article, you will learn how to remove a battery from an iPhone battery by disassembling the phone.
-The removing the battery yourself void your warranty.
+Removing the battery yourself void your warranty.

 The guide will instruct you, how to completely detach the display assembly and intended to prevent accidental damage.

 Before, you start the repairing.
 You must discharge the iPhone battery below 25%.
 A charged Lithium battery catches fire and explodes it accidentally.

 Power off your iPhone before Begin to disassemble

 Using the pentalobe screw, remove the 3.5mm on the bottom edge of the iPhone.

 Open the iPhone display and compromise the waterproof seals.
 You must also take care of exposure if you reassemble your iPhone without replacing the seals.

 Heat the Display:

 Heat the lower edge of the iPhone helps to soften the adhesive and secure the display.
 It also makes it easy to open.